Nota-NetsPresso/netspresso-trainer/docs/components/logging.md

 # Logging

-NetsPresso Trainer provides training results in a variety multiple formats.
-As a following example, users can decide most of output formats through boolean flags, and adjust the interval of evaluations and checkpoint save with simple configuration.
+NetsPresso Trainer provides training results in a variety of multiple formats.
+As a following example, users can determine most of output formats through boolean flags, and can adjust the intervals of evaluations and checkpoint saves with a simple configuration.

 ```yaml
 logging: